kailash-manasarovar/statement/docs/timeline/2024/may.md

 ## My speech

 - On Saturday 11th May, I give a speech at the Let Women Speak event in Madrid: https://youtu.be/l9X6o11IwBc?t=1988.
-- My speech describes being targeted by a "manada" (which is vernacular for "rape gang" in Spanish) in Denia and how it parallels precisely the child sexual abuse by a North London grooming gang I experienced when I was 16.
+- My speech describes being targeted by a "manada" (which is vernacular for "rape gang" in Spanish) in Dénia and how it parallels precisely the child sexual abuse by a North London grooming gang I experienced when I was 16.
 - I make the point that, I would be trans had I been born 30 years later and experienced the same thing.

 ### The Spanish feminists tell me why they didn't support me

 - At the event, and in the online meetings prior, I meet Spanish feminists.
 - They realize they know me from the [previous September when I went public on Twitter](../2023/september.md#going-public-on-twitter).
-- One of the organizers explains that, yes, we heard about someone from Denia conservatory, but it wasn't you.
+- One of the organizers explains that, yes, we heard about someone from Dénia conservatory, but it wasn't you.
 - I tell her, yes it was me.
 I was asking for help for the same things I'm talking about today.
 - "No, no, it couldn't be you.
 We heard this woman was unstable", she says, "like a victim of domestic violence".
 - I remain flabbergasted.